-To the left of the keyboard is an icon for setting its MIDI channel; either left-click and drag up and down, or right-click and use the pop-up menu.
-Set this to the same channel as your FI.
+Further to the left is an icon for setting the keyboard's MIDI channel; either left-click and drag up and down on it, or right-click it and use the pop-up menu.
+Set this to the same channel as your FI4.